NewsLocal News

 But that doesn't always work.

-Her dad, Adam, called 2 News as he said things crossed a line.
+Her dad, Adam, called 2 News when he said things crossed a line.

 “This is becoming a major problem, especially more so when you call the school system for help on it, and they assure you that they’ll take care of it," said Adam.
 "Then they call your daughter into the office and tell her they can’t control what the students in that building say and that she would be better off ignoring it.”

-This isn't the first time Adam has contacted us, either.
+This isn't the first time he contacted us.

 Nex Benedict's Full Report Released by ME

-Benedict was a sophomore at Owasso High School and committed suicide one day after they were involved in a fight at school.
+Benedict, a sophomore at Owasso High School, committed suicide one day after they were involved in a fight at school.

-While the Hartzke's wanted to speak to us about their experience with bullying in OPS, they decided against it as to not draw more attention to Alice and make things worse.
+While the Hartzkes wanted to speak to us about their experience with bullying in OPS, they decided against it at the time to avoid drawing more attention to Alice and making things worse.

 It wasn't until now, after watching his daughter go through relentless bullying, that he agreed to openly talk about what happens when Alice goes to school.